yguitton/training-material/topics/admin/tutorials/surf-research-cloud-pulsar/tutorial.md

   - How do I start a Pulsar instance on SURF Research Cloud?
   - How do I connect to Pulsar?
 objectives:
-  - Be able to attach a Pulsar node to Galaxy and use interactive tools
+  - Be able to attach a Pulsar node to Galaxy
+  - Send jobs to Pulsar
+key_points:
+  - With SRC you can start your own Pulsar on-demand instance in a secure environment.
+  - The Pulsar node is publicly accessible for a Galaxy with the credentials to use.
+  - You can send jobs to a Pulsar node from either a Galaxy instance running on SRC, or even inside your own network.
 requirements:
   - type: "none"
     title: Access to the SURF Research Cloud